nolan908/cooper-cookbook/README.md

 | **CollectionServiceTest** | Service | create, addRecipe, getRecipes | Ensures stashed recipes can be organized into folders. |
 | **ApplicationTests** | System | contextLoads | Ensures the Spring Boot context initializes correctly. |

-For more detailed information, see [README-TESTING.md](./README-TESTING.md).
+For more detailed information on the 15 unit tests, see [README-TESTING.md](./README-TESTING.md).

 ---